Your information, what you need to know

 Should you have any data protection questions or concerns, please contact our Data Protection Officer via the surgery at: firstname.lastname@example.org

 What is the right to know?

 The Freedom of Information Act 2000 (FOIA) gives people a general right of access to information held by or on behalf of public authorities, promoting a culture of openness and accountability across the public sector.
 You can request any non-personal information that the GP Practice holds, that does not fall under an exemption.
 You may not ask for information that is covered by the Data Protection Legislation under FOIA.
 However you can request this under a right of access request – see section above ‘Access to your information’.

-If you have concerns or are unhappy about any of our services, please contact the Practice Manager, by calling 01483 226330.
+If you have concerns or are unhappy about any of our services, please contact the Practice Manager.